Puducherry Assembly adopts vote-on-account, adjourns sine die

-The Puducherry Assembly convened for a brief session on Monday to adopt a vote-on- account bill even as the union territory is in lockdown to contain spread of coronavirus.
-Chief Minister V Narayanasamy, who holds the Finance portfolio, presented the Bill which was adopted by voice vote.
+The Puducherry Assembly on Monday adopted a vote-on-account bill during a brief session to meet the expenditure for the first three months of the financial year even as the union territory is in lockdown to contain spread of coronavirus.
+Chief Minister V Narayanasamy, who holds the Finance portfolio, presented the Bill which was adopted by voice vote following which the House was adjourned sine die.

 A sum of Rs 2,042 crore had been earmarked to the government departments to meet their commitments during the first three months (April to June) of the new fiscal 2020- 2021.
 All the Ministers, Speaker V P Sivakolundhu and legislators who attended the brief session participated in the proceedings wearing masks.